chrisking/personalens/readme.md

 have been followed in creating this project.

-**Some corporate networks have restrictions on accessing items over port 8000, these will cause issues and you will need to resolve them with your IT group**
+**Some corporate networks have restrictions on accessing items over port 8000, these will cause issues and you will need to resolve them with your IT organization.**

 ## Overview